JuliaAI/MLJBalancing.jl/README.md

 In general, there can be any number of balancers, and the user can give the balancers arbitrary names.

 #### At this point, they behave like one single model
-You can fit, predict, cross-validate and finetune it like any other MLJ model.
-Here is an example for finetuning
+You can fit, predict, cross-validate and fine-tune it like any other MLJ model.
+Here is an example for fine-tuning
 ```julia
 r1 = range(balanced_model, :(balancer1.k), lower=3, upper=10)
 r2 = range(balanced_model, :(balancer2.min_ratios), lower=0.1, upper=0.9)